pgaskin/kobopatch-patches/src/versions/4.16.13337/patches.md

 ### TODO
 - GeoffR / Keyboard patches - the keyboard has completely changed, @geek1011 is not familiar with these patches and doesn't have time to update them.
 - GeoffR / Disable reading footer - changed in the new reader view.
-- GeoffR / Reduce top/bottom page spacer - might need to be rewritten
+- GeoffR / Reduce top/bottom page spacer - no effect on new reader view.
+- GeoffR / Disable reading footer - no effect on new reader view (new selector is `#caption[newFooter=true]`).
 - oren64 / Increase size of kepub chapter progress chart - will need to be rewritten (@geek1011 will do it)

 **Unplanned:**